djcooke/compendium/_eo_021_enemies/shelled_dragon.md

   - name: Diamondback
     potency: n/a
     description: 'grants permanent vulnerability down (33%) to self; can be interrupted.
-Used immediately after pull'
+Usually (but NOT always!) used immediately after pull'
   - name: Tortoise Stomp
     potency: 1500
     type: Physical